Distributor Legal Center

 6.1 Duty of Confidentiality.
 The Parties undertake to keep confidential any information and documents of the disclosing party, which are either to be regarded as confidential due to the nature of the information or the circumstances of their disclosure or have been designated or marked as confidential by the disclosing party, such as business and/or trade secrets ("Confidential Information") and to use them exclusively for the purposes allowed under this Agreement.
 The technical components, documentation and the source code of the Cloud Service and the terms of the Order Form shall be considered as Confidential Information of Choco.
 The receiving party shall undertake reasonable technical and organisational measures to protect Confidential Information.

 6.2 Disclosure of Confidential Information.
-The receiving party is entitled to disclose Confidential Information of the disclosing party solely (i) to its employees, contractors, Vicarious Agents or consultants on a need to know basis for the performance of this Agreement, provided that they are bound by the confidentiality obligations at least as protective as those contained herein, (ii) in a legal proceeding, (iii) where required by law, (iv) to third parties upon prior written approval of the disclosing party.
+The receiving party is entitled to disclose Confidential Information of the disclosing party solely (i) to its employees, Vicarious Agents, contractors or consultants on a need to know basis for the performance of this Agreement, provided that they are bound by the confidentiality obligations at least as protective as those contained herein, (ii) in a legal proceeding, (iii) where required by law, (iv) to third parties upon prior written approval of the disclosing party.
 "Affiliates" (meaning, in relation to a party, any: (i) subsidiary or holding company of that party; (ii) body corporate with an ultimate holding company in common with that party; and (iii) officer of that party or of such subsidiary, holding company or body corporate, and “subsidiary”, “holding company”, “body corporate” and “officer” shall have the meanings set out in sections 1159 and 1173 respectively of the Companies Act 2006) of the receiving party shall not be considered third parties and the receiving party may freely disclose Confidential Information to its Affiliates.
 When requests are made by judicial or administrative authorities relating to the disclosure of Confidential Information, the receiving party shall without undue delay notify the disclosing party thereof in writing, to the extent permitted by law.

 6.3 Exclusions from Confidentiality.
 Confidential Information does not include information that (i) was already known to the receiving party prior to disclosure, (ii) is generally known or becomes known to public through no fault of the receiving party, (iii) is independently developed by the receiving party itself without access to the Confidential Information of the disclosing party or (iv) was brought to the attention of or shared with the receiving party by a bona fide third party authorised to do so.